 Seen and Loved

-One day, as Khanjana walked from his home to the beach to begin fishing, he saw GFA pastor Hamraj talking with some of his neighbors.
+One day, as Khanjana walked from his home to the beach to begin fishing, he saw Gospel for Asia (GFA) pastor Hamraj talking with some of his neighbors.
 Khanjana expected the pastor to have the same reaction toward him as everyone else—rejection.
 But instead of turning the opposite direction, Pastor Hamraj came toward Khanjana and greeted him!

 This simple gesture was a balm to Khanjana’s lonely soul.